Accommodation frequently asked questions

 Are halls mixed or single sex?

-If you book a single gender occupancy flat, the floor or block that you live in could quite likely be mixed gender.
-There are flats available that are single gender or mixed and it will be clear which type of flat you are booking when you book with the online system.
+It will be clear which type of flat (single gender or mixed) you are booking when you book online .
 In some rare cases we may need to make a flat single/mixed gender for operational reasons, but if this applies to your booking you will be notified by email.

 Is there any car parking available at the halls?